 Create a dress code.
 While wearing sweats throughout the workday seems like it should be a perk of any Work From Home situation, employees may still have to interface with customers, clients, or partners via video conference.
 A note about acceptable wardrobe in these situations is appropriate.

 Record acknowledgement of receipt.
 Remember, this is an agreement between employer and employee, subject to revocation if terms are not met.
-Use a digital e-signature solution like DocuSign to record employee receipts.
+Use a digital e-signature solution like DocuSign or PandaDoc to record employee receipts.

 Gather feedback and iterate.
 You won’t get everything right the first time.
 Create avenues for feedback from managers and individual contributors alike.
 Anonymized feedback is best.
 Most importantly, implement changes where appropriate.